MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ## Disable the enhanced data model

 You can opt out of using the enhanced data model for site creation by disabling the **Switch to enhanced data model** option.
-If you disable the enhanced data model, you do **not** remove the solution packages or delete any websites.
+Disabling enhanced data model doesn't remove solution packages, or delete any websites.
 Existing websites that were created by using the enhanced data model continue to operate.
 Any new websites that are created use the standard data model.

 ## System tables